JuliaDiffusionBayes/ObservationSchemes.jl/docs/src/manual/single_observation.md

 Σ = SDiagonal(1.0, 1.0, 1e-11)
 obs = LinearGsnObs(t, v; L = L, Σ = Σ, θ=[2.0, 1.0], Tag=1)
 ```
 We are not done yet, in this case matrix `L` that we passed above is incomplete as we intend to create an actual matrix `L` by combining the matrix and the parameters we've passed.
-To this end, we must overwrite the behaviour of `L` function:
+To this end, we must overwrite the behaviour of the function `L(⋅)`:
 ```julia
 const OBS = ObservationSchemes function OBS.L(o::LinearGsnObs{1})